Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Occasionally, yes.
 This can happen for various reasons.

-If a snake’s meal is too large, they may be unable to digest it correctly.
+If a snake’s meal is too large and their temperature is inappropriate, they may be unable to digest it properly.
 It could get stuck halfway down, which would be similar to constipation.
 This isn’t exactly the same constipation that mammals experience—it’s more like a blockage.

 However, the waste from the animal may also get stuck, which can be similar to constipation.